shaho/reserve-next/README.md

 # Reserve Next Shop
-A server side React App based on Next.js and MongoDB
+A server side React Application based on Next.js and MongoDB